Tkz-Hx/SUNFLOWER-SPIN/README.md

 # SPINNING-SUNFLOWER
-Hey Guys its my basic HTML / CSS Project , its actually (360 degree) Spinning Sunflower!
+Hey Guys its basic HTML / CSS Project , its actually (360 degree) Spinning Sunflower!
 Go ahead try this prjoect if want to do .